akkeris/docs/architecture/webhooks.md

 * After a successful new release
 * When an app crashed

 Webhooks are sent by Akkeris to a URL of your chosing via https and as a `POST` request.
 The body of the post request will vary depending on the event that occured.
 To integrate with webhooks, you need to implement a server endpoint that may receive and handle these requests.
+In addition to being notified of changes in Akkeris, webhook payloads contain a temporary token to make changes or more updates to the Akkeris Apps API.

 The use cases for webhooks includes: